GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * Who provides the input(s) to a critical function?
-* How will the system be used or utilized to satisfy the user needs?
 * What is the rational if requirements are not considered?
-* What are the different context(s) the SOI is embedded and utilized in?
+* What are the different contexts the SOI is embedded and utilized in?
-* How is the system being utilized and interacting with other external systems to satisfy user needs?
+* How is the system being used or utilized and interacting with other external systems to satisfy user needs?
 * How does a system function interact with its environment?
-* What are the System Function(s) and service(s)?
 * What are the scenarios a system function is utilized in?
 * What is the System Boundary definition?
-* What are necessary enabling system(s)?
+* What are necessary enabling systems?
 * What shall be validated to the customer at system level?
-* What are necessary inputs for operating the SOI expected to be provided by other external entity(s)?
+* What are necessary inputs for operating the SOI expected to be provided by other External Entity(s)?
-* What are the external entity(s) the SOI interacts with in the respective context?
+* What are the External Entities the System interacts with in the respective context?
 * What is the necessary response time for an interface or a service?
-* Which information is exchanged between the SOI and external entity(s)?
+* Which information is exchanged between the SOI and External Entity(s)?
 * What are the planned architectural means for risk mitigation?
-* What service(s) are expected from external entity(s)?
+* What service(s) are expected from External Entity(s)?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
+* Which function(s) will the SOI provide?
 # Customer (Representative)
 Definition - Customer (Representative):
 (1) [SAF] The primary goal in a Customer (Representative) role is to represent the end-user, an individual, organization, or enterprise that benefits from the operation of the system.
 In this role the Customer (Representative) provides usage scenario(s), user need(s) and requirement(s).